Apple Hand Pies – Simple and delicious personal apple pies. Made with just a few ingredients, this will be your new favorite apple recipe!

 The go-to apple for most pie bakers is a granny smith apple but some other alternatives include jonagold, honeycrisp, braeburn, and golden delicious.

 The ingredients for an apple pie usually are pie crusts, apple, apple pie spices, and sugar.

-Can’t get enough of this apple hand pies recipe?
+Can’t get enough of these apple hand pies?
 Try these other recipes!

 - 2 pie crusts

 - 1/2 cup brown sugar

 - 1 teaspoon apple pie spice

 - Preheat oven to 400 degrees and line a baking sheet with parchment paper or a silicon mat.

 - In a small mixing bowl, whisk together water and cornstarch.
 Pour into a medium pot over medium-high heat with brown sugar and apple pie spice.
 Once the sauce begins to thicken up, add in the diced apples and reduce the heat to cook for 10-12 minutes to soften the apples, occasionally stirring.